rodvand/benchmark-db/README.md

 Output is in this form: type,count,insert,select,update,delete

 ## TODO
-* Create an output option for continous runs (likely comma-seperated)
+* Create a more detailed performance monitor - for each insert statement etc to see when the performance hits a wall